 A manipulation cloth is basically a fancy term for material that covers a hive box you’ve set aside.
 The concept is to keep the box dark, as it would be in a closed hive, so the bees just go about their business and leave you alone.

 You can buy a manipulation cloak, but they seem rather expensive to me.
-You can achieve the same result with inexpensive, light material.
-Manipulation cloths include a frame that helps keep it in place.
+You can achieve the same result with an inexpensive, light material.
+Manipulation cloths include a frame that helps keep them in place.

 I’ve never had much trouble with the hive boxes I’ve set aside so I have no urge to try a manipulation cloak.